rktr1998/zig-wol/README.md

 ## Features

 - Send WOL magic packets to wake up devices on the LAN.
-- Cross-platform support for Windows and Linux.
+- Cross-platform support for windows, macos and linux for both x86_64 and aarch64 architectures.

 ## Usage